aig77/pokepalette/README.md

 # pokescheme

-Select a pokemon sprite based on an image's colorscheme!
+Select a pokemon sprite that matches an image's colorscheme!